DC Presidents

-The DC Presidents are a British American Football team based in County Durham who were disbanded for two short periods.
-DC Presidents reformed 4 October 2017 under new chairman Mark Quinn.
+The DC Presidents are a British American football team based in County Durham who were disbanded for two short periods.
+DC Presidents reformed on 4 October 2017 under new chairman Mark Quinn.

 History

 The Presidents started in February 1985 when American Football enthusiasts Jeff Rutter and John Lockhart formed The Washington Presidents, named after the birthplace of the first US President George Washington’s grandfather; the summer of 1985 saw the club's first ever game.
 They played against another local new team the Darlington Dragons, which the Presidents won 62–10, with founder Jeff Rutter scoring on his début game as quarterback.
 The Presidents then went on to play a further two games in 1985 against Steel City Giants from Sheffield, losing 22–13, and Musselburgh Magnums away, losing 56–12.

 The following year, 1986, saw the formation of the new National Budweiser League, and the Presidents entered their first competitive season in Division 1 North.
 They played 3 pre–season matches, all away from their home stadium Albany Park, Washington.
 Losing to Newcastle Senators 46-6, Hereford Chargers losing 28–22 and then winning 26–24 against the Bradford Dolphins.
 The Presidents' first ever regular season ended with a respectable 4–6 season.

 The Washington Presidents ceased in 1997 until their re-formation in early 2011.